-Of course this 179km circular route around the Iveragh Peninsula deserves a blog all to itself and I’m sure we’ll be back here to explore it in greater detail.
+Of course, this 179km circular route around the Iveragh Peninsula deserves a blog all to itself and I’m sure we’ll be back here to explore it in greater detail.
 One of Ireland’s most popular destinations, it really is a wonderful place.
-Here’s my top three things to see;
+Here are my top three things to see;

 The Gap of Dunloe

 This stunning mountain pass runs between the Macgillycuddy’s Reeks and Purple mountain and is truly breathtaking.
 This part of the country also contains a wealth of Ireland’s ancient heritage where you can see Iron Age forts, monasteries and Ogham standing stones.

 Ogham script is Ireland oldest form of writing and inspires Irish artworks to this day.
 At The Irish Store, we have a stunning range of Ogham gifts on offer, hand painted by the talented Ethel Kelly at her studio in Knockcroghery in County Roscommon.

 To choose a favorite beach in this part of the world is an almost impossible task but Derrynane beach near of the village Caherdaniel is truly stunning.
 We love it so much here at The Irish Store that we named one of our Summer collection Aran cardigans after it.

 The Derrynane cardigan is perfect for a walk on an Irish beach and I just love this shade of blue!

 No visit to the Ring of Kerry would be complete without a trip to see the Skelligs and a boat ride to Skellig Michael.
 Here, you really feel like you’re on the edge of the world.
 The ancient monastic settlement is incredibly preserved.
 No humans have lived here since the monks left in 1100 who even escaped the ravages of the Vikings.
 Maybe someone was looking down on them!
 Now the birds have taken over, especially the puffins in Spring.
 It is now a UNESCO World Heritage Site.
 A truly special part of the world.